Our mission: Maine Audubon works to conserve Maine’s wildlife and wildlife habitat by engaging people in education, conservation, and action.

 - Promote public awareness of lake ecology issues through our annual statewide Loon Count and involvement in state lake policy initiatives.

-- Lead walks, trips, and wilderness expeditions that bring people into nature and help instill in them an understanding of and appreciation for conserving our natural resources.
+- Lead walks, programs, trips, and expeditions that bring people into nature and help instill in them an understanding of and appreciation for conserving our natural resources.

 - Monitor and manage the breeding colonies of endangered Piping Plovers and Least Terns to set them on the road to recovery.